-No additional security requirements added for "Symmetric Key Distribution using Asymmetric Techniques."
+PIN Security Requirements Testing Procedures No additional security requirements added for "Symmetric Key Distribution using Asymmetric Techniques."

-Control Objecti ve 3: Keys are conveyed or transmitted in a secure manner.
-Requirement 10: All key-encryption keys used to transmit or convey other cryptographic keys must be (at least) as strong as any key transmitted or conveyed.
-10-2 All key-encryption keys used to transmit or convey other cryptographic keys must be (at least) as strong as any key transmitted or conveyed.
-10-3 Key sizes and algorithms must be in accordance with Annex C.
+Control Objecti ive 3: Keys are conveyed or transmitted in a secure manner.
+PIN Security Requirements Testing Procedures Requirement 10: All key-encryption keys used to transmit or convey of conveyed. ther cryptographic keys must be (at least) as strong as any key transmitted or ntion keys used to transmit or convey other must be (at least) as strong as any key transmitted 10-2 Examine documented procedures to verify that all asymmetric keys used to transmit or convey other cryptographic keys must be (at least) as strong as any key transmitted or conveyed.
+10-3 Key sizes and algorithms must be in accordance with Annex C. 10-3 Observe key-generation processes to verify that all asymmetric keys used to transmit or convey other cryptographic keys are at least as strong as any key transmitted or conveyed.